arduino/docs-content/content/hardware/03.nano/boards/nano-matter/datasheet/datasheet.md

 ### Board Connectors

-Connectors of the Nano Matter are placed on the top side of the board; their placement is shown in the figure below.
+Connectors of the Nano Matter are placed on the top side of the board; their placement is shown in the figure below; all the dimensions are in mm.

 ![](assets/Nano_Matter_Connectors.png)